-The Cyber Security Research Institute is a research centre specialising in studying the vulnerabilities in the world of technology and the impact that these have on a world now completely dependent on computer technology.
+The Cyber Security Research Institute is a research centre specialising in studying the risks in the world of technology and the impact that these have on a world now completely dependent on technology.

 We provide concise and timely information in plain English on issues ranging from cyber sabotage and cyber espionage to data awareness and computer crime so everyone is familiar with the latest threats and weaknesses in the technology that we all rely on.

-This allows our members to know what they face and what they need to do about it.
+By producing up to the minute information in a readily accessible way we allow our members to know what threats they face and what they need to do about it.

 We use the services of top academics, leading industry figures and opinion formers to create research produced by journalists and film makers that provides essential information to politicians, decision makers, and industry as a whole.